 How Much Does Assisted Living Cost in Troy, Michigan?

 I am going to talk about money.
-Families almost always apologize when they bring up cost, like it is shallow to ask how much it costs to take care of someone you love.
+Families almost always apologize when they bring up cost, as if it were shallow to ask what it takes to care for someone you love.
 It is not shallow.
 It is one of the most practical and necessary questions you can ask.
 And the fact that so many places dodge it, or bury it behind a "contact us for pricing" button, tells you something about the industry.

 So here are real numbers.
-Not vague ranges.
-Not best-case scenarios.
-What assisted living actually costs in Troy, Michigan and the surrounding area in 2026.
+Not vague ranges, not best-case scenarios.
+This is what assisted living actually costs in Troy, Michigan and the surrounding area in 2026.

 The Short Answer

-In the Metro Detroit area, including Troy and Oakland County, costs run at or slightly above that state median.
-You are looking at $5,900 to $6,500 per month depending on the size of the facility, the level of care your loved one needs, and the type of room.
+In Metro Detroit, including Troy and Oakland County, costs run at or slightly above that state median.
+Expect $5,900 to $6,500 per month depending on the size of the facility, the level of care your loved one needs, and the type of room.

-But here is the thing most people do not realize: that $6,040 figure is the median for large assisted living communities — the ones with sixty or eighty or a hundred beds, a front desk, and a marketing department.
+Here is what most people do not realize.
+That $6,040 figure is the median for large assisted living communities, the ones with sixty or eighty or a hundred beds, a front desk, and a marketing department.
 Small licensed homes are a different category entirely.

 What Small Homes Actually Cost

-In Michigan, small residential care homes — licensed by the state as adult foster care homes — have a wide cost range depending on the home, the location, and the level of care.
+In Michigan, small residential care homes, licensed by the state as adult foster care homes, have a wide cost range that depends on the home, the location, and the level of care.
 Some homes in rural areas charge well below the state median.
-Others, particularly in metro areas like Oakland County where staffing costs and real estate are higher, charge rates competitive with larger communities.
+Others, particularly in metro areas like Oakland County where staffing and real estate cost more, charge rates competitive with larger communities.

 The difference is what you get for the money.
 A large community spreads its staff across dozens or hundreds of residents and spends heavily on facilities, marketing, and administration.
 A small home puts its resources into caregivers and the daily experience of the people who live there.
 The overhead is fundamentally different.
 There is no lobby, no marketing department, no corporate layer.
 The money goes toward care.

-What this means in practice: a small home often provides a better staff-to-resident ratio, more personalized attention, and a genuine home environment — and the pricing reflects the actual cost of care rather than the cost of running a large operation.
+What that means in practice is a better staff-to-resident ratio, more personalized attention, and a genuine home environment, with pricing that reflects the actual cost of care rather than the cost of running a large operation.

 Golden Pines is a licensed adult foster care provider with two small group homes in Troy.
-We are straightforward about our pricing because we have seen too many families blindsided by hidden costs at other places.
+We are straightforward about our pricing because we have seen too many families blindsided by hidden costs elsewhere.
 When you call us, we will tell you what it costs for your specific situation.
-No application fee to find out.
+There is no application fee to find out.

 What Affects the Price